2020: The Phoenix Rises

 Wrap Up

-I feel like this year I was able to live out my true desires and self, explore and learn more about myself, and put myself into new and sometimes uncomfortable situations that helped me grow and enter more into who I am.
+I feel like this year I was able to live out my true self, explore and learn more about myself, and put myself into new and sometimes uncomfortable situations that helped me grow and enter more into who I am.

 I have nothing but gratitude for this year and enter 2021 with hope and appreciation.